P=W conjectures for character varieties with symplectic resolution: Lifting the non-abelian Hodge correspondence

 Let $X$ be a compact Riemann surface, and fix a complex reductive algebraic group $G$.
-The first cohomology group $H^1(X, G)$ comes in various incarnations (cf \cite{Simpson1994I} and \cite{Simpson1994}): \begin{itemize} \item the \textbf{Betti} moduli space $\MBG$, also named \textbf{character variety}, parametrising representations of the fundamental group of $X$; \item the \textbf{Dolbeault} moduli space $\MDolG$ of principal $G$-Higgs bundles with vanishing Chern classes; \item the \textbf{De Rham} moduli space $\MDRG$ of principal $G$-bundles with an integrable connection. \end{itemize} All these moduli spaces are homeomorphic to each other.
+The first cohomology group $H^1(X, G)$ comes in various incarnations (cf \cite{Simpson1994I} and \cite{Simpson1994}): \begin{itemize} \item the \textbf{Betti} moduli space $\MBG$, also named \textbf{character variety}, parametrising semistable representations of the fundamental group of $X$ with value in $G$; \item the \textbf{Dolbeault} moduli space $\MDolG$ of semistable principal $G$-Higgs bundles with vanishing Chern classes; \item the \textbf{De Rham} moduli space $\MDRG$ of semistable principal $G$-bundles with an integrable connection. \end{itemize} All these moduli spaces are homeomorphic to each other.
 The Riemann-Hilbert correspondence yields a complex analytic isomorphism

 There exists an algebraic fibration (real analytically trivialisable)